BALL-Project/ball/Windows/README.txt

 If you dont have QT 3.3.X installed, you can only build the core library BALL-lib!

-We have also project entries to create
+We have also project entries to create the

 Tutorials,
 Benchmarks and
 Tests.

+You can also create all parts of the project per Makefile in the Command line.
+For instructions on how to do this, see README2.txt.

 ---------------------------------------------------------------------------------
 -------------------------------	KNOWN ISSUES: -----------------------------------